A surprising threshold for the validity of the method of singular projection: The case s <= 1

 To estimate \( \int_{\ball{\alpha}{}{\nu}}\int_{\bR^{m}}\int_{\set{\dist{\farg{u\farg{x}-a,\Sigma}} \leq \dist{\farg{u\farg{y}-a,\Sigma}}}{}} \frac{A_{j,t_{1},\dotsc,t_{j}}\farg{x,y,a}}{\abs{x-y}^{m+\sigma p}} \intd{y}\intd{x}\intd{a} \), we split the integral with respect to \( y \) into two parts, one over the region \( \ball{\rho}{x}{m} \), and one over the region \( \bR^{m} \setminus \ball{\rho}{x}{m} \), with some \( \rho > 0 \) to be chosen later on.

 In the region \( \bR^{m} \setminus \ball{\rho}{x}{m} \), we rely on the straightforward estimate

 To estimate the integral over the region \( \ball{\rho}{x}{m} \), we start with the inequality

-(This is straightforward when \( u \) is smooth.
-For a proof of the validity of~\eqref{eq:57254e9b79390d2g} for mere Sobolev maps, we refer the reader e.g.\ to~\cite[Proposition~1.4]{VanSchaftingenOxfordNotes}.)
+(This is straightforward when \( u \) is smooth, which is the case here.
+For a proof of the validity of~\eqref{eq:57254e9b79390d2g} for mere Sobolev maps, we refer the reader e.g.\ to~\cite[Proposition~1.4]{VanSchaftingenOxfordNotes}, which will turn useful in the proof of Theorem~\ref{theorem:conv_sgeq1} below.)
 With the change of variable \( h = y-x \), we obtain

 Hedberg's lemma~\cite{Hedberg1972} then ensures that

 Choosing \( \rho = \dist{\farg{u\farg{x}-a,\Sigma}}\maximal{\abs{\Dext{u}}^{p}}\farg{x}^{-\frac{1}{p}} \), we conclude that

 Here we have used the fact that \( \parens{j+\sigma}p \leq sp \) and the boundedness of \( u \).
 (The last hidden constant depends on the \( L^{\infty} \) norm of \( u \).)